ben-wheeler/Algorithms-and-Data-Structures-Implementations/README.md

 - Push elements onto stack.
 - Pop elements off of stack.
 - Ability to print stack values.
+- See full list of functions within `struct Stack`

 **Compile and Run using:** `make FILOStack`